 Recreation in Texas State Parks

-The CCC also developed recreational sites in Texas, designed purely for providing a fun experience for visitors.
+The CCC also developed recreational sites in Texas, designed purely to provide a fun experience for visitors.

 Longhorn Cavern State Park

 One great example of a state park created for its recreational value is Longhorn Cavern State Park in the Texas Hill Country.
 Located in Burnet County, Longhorn Cavern State Park features 650 acres above ground and a cavern below.

 As a National Natural Landmark, CCC Company 854 cleared debris from the cavern, including bat guano.
 Additionally, it built the original administration building using local limestone.

 Located at 6211 Park Road 4S. in Burnett, the park is open daily and park entry is free.
 However, you must purchase tickets in advance to enter the cavern on a guided tour.
 Tickets are $18 per person for the 1.1-mile roundtrip walk.
 Please note that groups are limited during COVID, so please book beforehand.
 A 2- to 3-hour Wild Cave Tour is offered most Saturdays for the more adventurous visitors.
 This smaller group has more rigorous physical requirements and costs $65 per person.